Health and Social Care

 Social workers improve the lives of individuals and families by helping them in achieving their goals.
 You’ll help people in finding answers to their difficulties.
 This could involve supporting people to live independently or protecting victims from danger or abuse.

 The following information will give you a step-by-step guideline on how to become a social worker in the UK.

 You will need a social work undergraduate or graduate PhD degree.

-After earning your social work degree, you may well be able to submit an application for registration with Social Work England, the country’s professional licensing body for social workers.
-You will be accepted as a registered social work practitioner if your application is accepted.
-You’ll need to regularly attend training sessions during your career to remain relevant in social work developments.
+After earning your degree, you may well be able to submit an application for registration with Social Work England, the country’s professional licensing body for social workers.
+You will be accepted as a registered practitioner if your application is accepted.
+You’ll need to regularly attend training sessions during your career to remain relevant in this field of development.

 How to become a social worker in the UK without a degree?

 Without an approved degree, such as a BA or postgraduate master’s in social work, you cannot work as a social worker.
 But even without a degree, you may be able to work as a social work assistant.
 Here are some examples of typical duties performed by social work assistants: